This easy recipe for sauerkraut is a staple in our German menu. It's delicious with almost anything.

 The longer it's browned, the better.

-If you wish, you can dice some bacon (unless vegan) and brown it first.
 Then add the onion and well drained sauerkraut and continue with the recipe.
 Delicious!!!!

 Looking for a raw sauerkraut recipe?
 Check out my sauerkraut salad.